- Emulation - Taqleed 65

 - Yoga 1

-One person tells me to proof your belief in the imamate of the Ahlulbait (peace be upon them) by the Quran.
+How can we prove the imamate of the Ahlulbait (peace be upon them) from the Holy Quran?

 The imamate of the Ahlulbait (peace be upon them) can be proven from the holy Quran by a number of ways.

-- "Your guardian can be only Allah, and His messenger and those who believe, who establish worship and pay the poor due while bowing down (in prayer)".
-(Quran 5:55).
-This verse was revealed because of the incident of the payment of Imam Ali (peace be upon him) to the charity - his ring - while he was bowing in prayer.
-The verse joined his guardianship to the guardianship of the messenger of Allah, which is the leadership of the Muslim nation i.e. the imamate.
+- "Your guardian can be only Allah, and His messenger and those who believe, who establish worship and pay the poor due while bowing down (in prayer)."
+(Quran 5:55) This verse was revealed at the incident where Imam Ali (peace be upon him) gave his ring as charity while he was bowing in prayer.
+The verse joined his guardianship to the guardianship of the messenger of Allah, which is the leadership of the Muslim nation, i.e. the Imamate.

 How can we prove Imamate from the Quran?
-If Imamate is such a backbone for Shia Islam and we believe that if one does not accept the Wilayah of Imam Ali (peace be upon him), he is a looser, then why did not Allah mention this directly in the Holy Quran, thus major disputes could be avoided?
+If Imamate is such a backbone for Shia Islam and we believe that if one does not accept the Wilayah of Imam Ali (peace be upon him), he is at loss, then why did not Allah mention this directly in the Holy Quran, thus avoiding major disputes?
 How do we answer the objection that there is no proof about the Imamate of Imam Ali (peace be upon him) being essential?

-This question presents important issues that require an explanation, since this is one of the most important fallacies that the enemies of the Ahlulbait present.
+This question presents important issues that require an explanation, since this is one of the most important fallacies that the enemies of the Ahlulbait (peace be upon them) present.

-We would like to draw your attention to important issues in order to clarify the truth:
+We would like to draw your attention to a few important issues in order to clarify the truth:

 Based on this, a Muslim should research about Imamate as well as the position of the Sunnah in its regards, just as he looks for the position of the Sunnah with respect to the religious obligations like the prayers, the fast, pilgrimage and the like, as these essential obligations are not mentioned in the Holy Book with detail, but the Sunnah explained the ways to perform them.

 Secondly: there are verses of the Holy Quran which, as the narrations indicate, were revealed in respect of Imam Ali (peace be upon him).
-They are narrated by Muslims.
-They also indicate in a clear way the Imamate of Imam Ali (peace be upon them) like when Almighty Allah said "Your guardian can be only Allah; and His messenger and those who believe, who establish worship and pay the alms, and bow down (in prayer)."
-(Quran 55:5) And even the verse: "Obey Allah, and obey the messenger and those of you who are in authority."
-(Quran 59:4) They indicate in a clear way that those in authority whose obedience is necessary are infallibles since - based on the verse - one should obey them as one obeys Almighty Allah and likewise the Messenger of Allah, and nobody fulfills this condition except the Imams of the Ahlulbait, whom Almighty Allah purified them in a thorough purification as per the verse 33:33.
-Furthermore, Muslims have unanimously agreed on the righteousness of the Imams of the Ahlulbait, their highness, the strength in their faith, the knowledge in the affairs of religion, as this clearly appears to the individual who looks at their history and biography.
-Could any Muslim accept that Almighty Allah would order Muslims to obey those in authority by applying this title on everyone that assumes power, whether he does this by force or through inheritance, even if he committed crimes like Yazeed bin Moawiyah and similar despots?
-Are the aforementioned verses not sufficient in proving the imamate of the Ahlulbait from the Quran for the fair-minded searcher for the truth?
+They are narrated by Sunni Muslims.
+They also indicate in a clear way the Imamate of Imam Ali (peace be upon them) like when Almighty Allah said, “Your guardian can be only Allah, and His messenger and those who believe, who establish worship and pay the alms, while they bow down (in prayer).”
+(Quran 55:5) And even the verse, “Obey Allah, and obey the messenger and those of you with authority.”
+(Quran 59:4) They indicate in a clear way that those in authority whose obedience is necessary are infallible since – based on the verse – one should obey them as one obeys Almighty Allah and likewise the Messenger of Allah, and nobody fulfills this condition except the Imams of the Ahlulbait, whom Almighty Allah purified with a thorough purification as per the verse 33:33.
+Furthermore, Muslims have unanimously agreed on the righteousness of the Imams of the Ahlulbait, their highness, the strength in their faith, their knowledge in the affairs of religion, as this clearly appears to the individual who looks at their history and biography.
+Could any Muslim accept that Almighty Allah would order Muslims to obey those in authority by applying this title on anyone that assumes power, whether he does this by force or through inheritance, even if he committed the most heinous of crimes like Yazid bin Mu’awiyah and similar despots?
+Are the aforementioned verses not sufficient in proving the Imamate of the Ahlulbait from the Quran for the fair-minded searcher for the truth?

 From the said incident one can conclude that the refusal of the Prophet to write what he wanted to write was to preserve the dignity of Prophethood, since it is not appropriate for the Prophet to order for something in a clear and direct way and Muslim differ in their opinions whether to obey him or not, since there should be no dispute after the order has been issued.

-From this, one can conclude the reason why the name of Imam Ali (peace be upon him) was not mentioned in the Holy Book, Almighty Allah knew that there were some people who wanted to rule and were ready to disobey Allah and His Messenger in an open way, and they had their supporters who were willing to help and encourage them.
-If the Holy Quran was to mention Imam Ali's name then they would doubt the Holy Book in the same way as they have doubted the Messenger of Allah.
-This would result in the rejection of the Holy Book, which would then not be Allah's continuous proof.
+From this, one can conclude the reason why the name of Imam Ali (peace be upon him) was not mentioned in the Holy Book; Almighty Allah knew that there were some people who wanted to rule and were ready to disobey Allah and His Messenger in an open way, and they had their supporters who were willing to help and encourage them.
+If the Holy Quran was to mention Imam Ali’s name, then they would doubt the Holy Book in the same way as they have doubted the Messenger of Allah.
+This would result in the rejection or alteration of the Holy Book.

 Why did Almighty Allah appoint Imams?